kyle1373/Archiverse/README.md

 ## About Archiverse

-Archiverse is an archive of Miiverse, a social media platform for the Nintendo Wii U and 3DS which ran from November 18, 2012 until November 8, 2017.
+Archiverse is a comprehensive archive of [Miiverse](https://en.wikipedia.org/wiki/Miiverse), a social media platform for the Nintendo Wii U and 3DS which ran from November 18, 2012 until November 8, 2017.
 This archive stores millions of archived Miiverse users, posts, drawings, comments, and more, totaling over 17TB of data.

 Archiverse's frontend is built using [React](https://react.dev/), [Next.js](https://nextjs.org/), [Redux](https://redux.js.org/), and [Docker](https://www.docker.com/), deployed through [Vercel](https://vercel.com/).
 It takes advantage of server-side rendering for optimized SEO (search engine optimization) in order for users to more easily Google keywords in Miiverse posts.
 The data behind archiverse is stored through [PostgreSQL](https://www.postgresql.org/) hosted with [Supabase](https://supabase.com/).
 In total, the data behind Archiverse consists of...